nasiriubat/simple-custom-css-jss-wp-plugin/README.md

 Navigate to the settings page: Once the plugin is activated, a new menu item called "Custom CSS & JS" will appear in the WordPress dashboard sidebar.
 Click on this menu item to navigate to the plugin settings page.

-<b>Add custom CSS code:</b> In the "Custom CSS" section of the settings page, you can add your custom CSS code.
+<strong>Add custom CSS code:</strong><br> In the "Custom CSS" section of the settings page, you can add your custom CSS code.
 This code will be added to the page's <head> section when the page is loaded.

-<b>Add custom JS code:</b> In the "Custom JS" section of the settings page, you can add your custom JavaScript code.
+<strong>Add custom JS code:</strong><br> In the "Custom JS" section of the settings page, you can add your custom JavaScript code.
 This code will be added to the page's <body> section when the page is loaded.

-<b>Save changes:</b> After adding your custom CSS and JS code, click the "Save Changes" button at the bottom of the settings page to save your changes.
+<strong>Save changes:</strong><br> After adding your custom CSS and JS code, click the "Save Changes" button at the bottom of the settings page to save your changes.

-<b>View your customizations:</b> Navigate to your website and view the page where you want to apply your custom CSS and JS.
+<strong>View your customizations:</strong><br> Navigate to your website and view the page where you want to apply your custom CSS and JS.
 You should see the customizations that you added in the plugin settings page.

 #Troubleshooting